-On September 14th, 2019, requirements for authenticating online payments will go into effect in Europe as part of the second Payment Services Directive (PSD2).
+On September 14th, 2019, requirements for authenticating online payments went into effect in Europe as part of the second Payment Services Directive (PSD2).
 One of the new requirements of PSD2 is known as Strong Customer Authentication.

 What is Strong Customer Authentication?

-Once in effect, SCA requires that online payment processors build additional authentication into their checkout flow.
-SCA requires authentication to use two of the following three elements:
+The SCA requires that online payment processors build additional authentication into their checkout flow.
+SCA requires authentication to use two of the following three elements.
+Something the customer:

 If an SCA-required payment does not meet these criteria, it may be declined by the bank.